tariq-k-dev/image-resizer-api/README.md

 This a Node.js, Express, Typescript project that can take an existing image from `dist/assets/full` image folder and resize it using the Sharp module.
 Jasmine is used for unit testing.
 The image is resized based on the image filename, width, and height parameters in `/api/images?filename=x&width=y&height=z` route.

+To use the API locally git clone the project or download the zip folder, and run `npm install` to install the project dependencies.

 ### Linting using Eslint with Typescript

 ```bash